"We feel strong": B.C pipeline opponents brace themselves for more possible arrests | paNOW | Prince Albert, Saskatchewan - Mash Viral

 Fourteen people were arrested when RCMP enforced a similar order on the forest road in January 2019.
 Two people are being prosecuted, while the other charges have been withdrawn.

-National Chief Perry Bellegarde of the Assembly of First Nations issued a statement on Thursday stating that the organization supports the administration and decision-making process of the leaders of the Wet’s Wetet.
+National Chief Perry Bellegarde of the Assembly of First Nations issued a statement on Thursday stating that the organization supports the governance and decision-making process of the leaders of the Wet’s Wetet.

 “The RCMP is vowed to enforce Canadian law, but Canada must respect the laws of First Nations and Wet’suwet.
 The highest law of Canada – the Constitution – confirms in Section 35 the inherent rights of First Nations and our right to self-determination. “